-The Millennial Monumenton Heroes' Square in Budapest is one of the city's most important symbols.
-I would like to take a closer look at the circumstances under which it was made and at the ideas manifested by this complex of architectural-sculptural work.
-Its creation is tied to an event that was of utmost importance in experiencing national consciousness, i.e. the country-wide celebration of the millennium of the so-called Hungarian conquest, in the course of which, at the end of the 9th century, the Magyars arrived in the Carpathian Basin with the last wave of the Migration Period, and settled there.
+[1] The Millennial Monument on Heroes' Square in Budapest is one of the city's most important symbols (Fig. 1).
+I would like to take a closer look at the circumstances under which it was made and at the ideas manifested in this architectural-sculptural ensemble.
+Its creation is tied to an event that was of utmost importance in experiencing national consciousness, i.e. the country-wide celebration of the millennium of the so-called Hungarian conquest, in the course of which, at the end of the nineth century, the Magyars arrived in the Carpathian Basin with the last wave of the Migration Period, and settled there.
 The thousand-year anniversary of this was celebrated in 1896 by the Hungarian state, which was part of the Austro-Hungarian Monarchy at the time.